Global Marketing… What is it?

 You have the experience, just put it together, package it up as a digital product, and sell it online.

-For those who don’t want to mess with their own products, there is another option.
+If you just don’t want to mess with your own products, there is another option.

 Are you aware that you can actually capitalize on the global market by partnering with a company who already has the infrastructure in place for worldwide marketing and distribution?